-The Paris Agreement of 2015 requires countries to work together in limiting global temperature rise to below 1.5 to 2°C, the recognised level established by the Intergovernmental Panel on Climate Change to limit the risks and impacts of climate change.
+- 6.2 The Paris Agreement of 2015 requires countries to work together in limiting global temperature rise to below 1.5 to 2°C, the recognised level established by the Intergovernmental Panel on Climate Change to limit the risks and impacts of climate change.
 The interconnection between economic development, social equity and inclusion and environmental impacts has also been recognised internationally via the 2030 Agenda for Sustainable Development.
-In recognition of this the County Council has signed up to UK 100 which commits the Council to achieving 100% clean energy by 2050."

-Furthermore, in May 2019, County Councillors unanimously backed a motion calling for more to be done by the authority to cut pollution and declared a climate emergency.
-Leicestershire County Council now has an aim for its own operations to be carbon neutral by 2030.

-In light of this, the Fund will aim to ensure that its developments will be built in as sustainable a manner as possible with the aim of being net zero carbon in the construction phase and as energy efficient to occupy and operate as possible (including the use, where viable, of on-site renewable energy sources).

-A net Zero Strategy will be developed and implemented for the whole portfolio containing the following provisions:

-- a Quantify the protfolio's emissions on a sector basis to establish a baseline position. - b Set a trajectory for each sector with a view to achieeving Net Zero within the corporately agreed timescales with targets incorporated within all future management plans
+In recognition of this the County Council has signed up to UK 100 which commits the Council to achieving 100% clean energy by 2050." - 6.3 Furthermore, in May 2019, County Councillors unanimously backed a motion calling for more to be done by the authority to cut pollution and declared a climate emergency. - 6.4 To align with the council's wider ambitions the Fund will aim to ensure that its developments will be built in as sustainable a manner as possible with the aim of being net zero carbon in the construction phase and as energy efficient to occupy and operate as possible (including the use, where viable, of on-site renewable energy sources). - 6.5 A Net Zero Strategy will be developed and implemented for the whole portfolio containing the following provisions : - a Quantify the portfolio's emissions on a sector basis to establish a baseline position. - b Set a trajectory for each sector with a view to achieving Net Zero within the corporately agreed timescales with targets incorporated within all future management plans

-- c In respect of direct property sectors the strategy shall contain the following elements - Commercial property retrofit and energy efficiency, renewable energy generation, links to MEES regulations - Rural transition plans for farms, renewable energy generation - Developments supply chain engagement, materials guide, low carbon construction - d Sustainable procurement guides, a net zero decision making matrix and an emmissions offset policy shall be developed as part of the strategy together with appropriate KPIs monitoring and reporting

-Furthermore, the developments will achieve net biodiversity gain and also push waste up the Waste Hierarchy by adopting a reduce, reuse, recycle approach to the management of waste particularly during the construction phase.

-The wider public health agenda issues such as obesity, mental health, general health and wellbeing will also form part of the decision-making criteria as to what makes a good development design and layout.
-When deciding how and where to invest, the County Council is cognisant of the economic, social and environment considerations and will seek to ensure that any development it is involved with is a sustainable development.

-The County Council will ensure that the relevant environmental, social, and governance (ESG) standards are met when seeking to screen potential investments.

-- Environmental criteria will be used to consider how the County Council performs in its responsible use and protection of the natural environment through conservation and sustainable practices to enhance ecosystem resilience and human well-being. - Social criteria will examine how it manages relationships within the communities around the county where the County Council owns assets.

-Governance criteria will ensure that the controls and processes for the Fund are appropriate and followed.
+- c In respect of direct property sectors the strategy shall contain the following elements to be implemented either by agreement with the tenant, in accordance with lease terms or on a future re-letting - Commercial property retrofit and energy efficiency, renewable energy generation, links to MEES regulations - Rural transition plans for farms, renewable energy generation - Developments supply chain engagement, materials guide, low carbon construction - d Sustainable procurement guides, a net zero decision making matrix and an emissions offset policy shall be developed as part of the strategy together with appropriate KPIs monitoring and reporting - 6.6 Furthermore, the developments will achieve net biodiversity gain at least equal to the statutory 10% requirement and also push waste up the Waste Hierarchy by adopting a reduce, reuse, recycle approach to the management of waste particularly during the construction phase. - 6.7 The wider public health agenda issues such as obesity , mental health, general health and wellbeing will also form part of the decision-making criteria as to what makes a good development design and layout.
+When deciding how and where to invest, the County Council is cognisant of the economic, social and environment considerations and will seek to ensure that any development it is involved with is a sustainable development. - 6.8 The County Council will ensure that the relevant environmental, social, and governance (ESG) standards are met when seeking to screen potential investments. - Environmental criteria will be used to consider how the County Council performs in its responsible use and protection of the natural environment through conservation and sustainable practices to enhance ecosystem resilience and human well-being. - Social criteria will examine how it manages relationships within the communities around the county where the County Council owns assets. - 6.9 Governance criteria will ensure that the controls and processes for the Fund are appropriate and followed.